grayTurtle01/recipes/README.md

   - Age (years)
   - Gender

+Also the app tell you if your Body Mass Index and Body Fat Percentage is between the healthy parameters.

 ## Shopping List
 In this page you can add products on a list.
 The product can be: